Tuubeloid/Pressuino/README.md

 - Combined the pressure sensor readings with the LCD output
 - Displaying real-time temperature and pressure readings on the LCD
 - Serial Monitor continues to provide live debugging info
-- Code is ready for next steps in wireless transmission functionality